 Do you play contact sports?
-If so, you have a higher risk of dental trauma from a blow to the head.
-While mouth guards protect your teeth, the ones from the store can be bulky and uncomfortable.
-This is why our Holland, MI dentist creates custom mouth guards for athletes.
+If so, you have a higher risk of dental trauma.
+Mouth guards can protect your teeth, but the ones from the store can be bulky and uncomfortable.
+That’s why our Holland, MI, dentist creates custom mouth guards for athletes.

-A allows you to breathe and speak with ease so you can focus on the game.
-Wearing a sports mouth guard is one of the best ways you can avoid needing emergency dental care.
+A custom mouth guard allows you to breathe and speak with ease so you can focus on the game.
+Wearing a custom sports mouth guard is one of the best ways you can avoid needing emergency dental care.

 How Does a Sports Mouth Guard Work?